Skip to content

 access-policy-3

-Now that both applications has explicitly declared their policies, the communication is allowed.
+Now that both applications have explicitly declared their respective inbound and outbound policies, communication is allowed.

 🎯 Learn how to define access policies

-🎯 Learn how to communicate with other workloads within an environment
+🎯 Learn how to communicate with other workloads via service discovery